monk-ee/SplunkAppforAWSBilling/README.md

 If you feel you need to rush the collection of the files from AWS you can run the following command in the CLI:

-    Applications/Splunk/bin/splunk cmd python FetchDetailedReport.py
+    {SPLUNK_HOME}/bin/splunk cmd python FetchDetailedReport.py

 This will also troubleshoot whether you have filled the aws.yaml file in correctly.
+If all is good you should see some CSV files in the csv directory.